 9. Ryoan-Ji Garden – Kyoto, Japan

 Kyoto is a sparkling jewel in the crown of Japan.
 There are fantastic sites everywhere you look.
-The Fushimi Inara Shrine offers up the ultimate Torrii gate experience.
-Remember the scene in Memoirs of a Geisha when Chyo (“Sayuri”) runs through the torrii gates?
+The Fushimi Inara Shrine offers the ultimate Torrii gate experience.
+Remember the scene in Memoirs of a Geisha when Chyo (“Sayuri”) runs through the torii gates?
 This is where that happened.

 Kinkakuji with its Golden Temple reflected in the lake.
 Kyoto’s Imperial Palace, where the Imperial family resided until 1868.
 All of these beautiful properties are surrounded by enchanting gardens.
 But the Ryoan-Ji Temple is unique with its famous Zen Rock Garden.